Discover the charm of handmade vintage quilt jackets—crafted from heirloom quilts and styled with timeless flair for cozy, one-of-a-kind fashion.

 Jennifer creates three to four new pieces each month.
 Her website offers a few that are already in inventory, which you can shop for or preview to see what you fancy.

 Next, Jennifer will send you photos of the quilts she has on hand so you can pick out your perfect quilt.
 And it’s quite the collection.
-Here are several samplings of what I had to choose from, and there was more:
+Here are several samples of what I had to choose from, and there was more:

 I chose this blue Starlight quilt pattern tied with orange yarn.
 Unlike quilted quilts, these tied quilts were made when there wasn’t a community to help in the process (as Jennifer mentions in this post’s introductory quote), so the individual would join the front to the back to secure the batting.